How to Stand Out in a Competitive Job Market: A Strategic Approach

 The Goal: Prevents sounding generic.
 Articulating why you are the superior choice for roles in your portfolio is essential for how to stand out in a competitive job market.

-Go beyond listing skills; quantify achievements whenever possible.
+b) Go beyond listing skills; quantify outcomes whenever possible in relation to a business problem.

-Define Feedback Goal: Test core assumptions: Is the portfolio realistic?
-Does differentiation resonate?
+For instance, is your portfolio realistic?
+Does your differentiation statement resonate?
 What are the biggest immediate gaps?

 Start with "Friendlies": Scan personal contacts first for quick, honest feedback, even if they are adjacent to your target space.